 Exercise also relieves muscular tension and eases joint pain.
 I like a nice, brisk walk or a good yoga session.
 Mr S enjoys a cycle.
 I am not a runner, but I am told the endorphins released by a run create a natural high – maybe I should take it up!

 Fresh air and daylight (especially in the winter months) are really beneficial to your mental health.
 A walk round the block or, even better, in the woods or by the coast is a brilliant stress buster.
 Gardening or getting out into nature can massively relieve stress and lift your spirits.

-Because I am pretty much office bound during the week, I make a point of parking 10 minutes away from the office and having a brisk walk in.
-I can’t tell you how much better I feel when I do this.
+When I was office bound during the week, I made a point of parking 10 minutes away from the office and having a brisk walk in.
+I can’t tell you how much better I felt for doing this.
 It can feel like an effort to walk somewhere rather than driving, but you will reap the benefits of being outdoors.